Hume Dam: Description

 Water is retained nearly 40 km upstream of the reservoir in the valleys of both the Murray and Mitta Mitta rivers.

-The dam wall was extended during the 1950s, and completed in 1961, necessitating the wholesale removal of Tallangatta township and its re-establishment at a new site 8 km west of the original, as well as railway and road diversions.
+The dam wall was extended during the 1950s, and completed in 1961, necessitating the wholesale removal of Tallangatta township and its re-establishment at a new site 8 km west of the original, as well as the raising of the Bethanga Bridge.
 Monitoring of the dam in the early 1990s revealed that the water pressure and leakage had caused the dam to move on its foundations slightly, leading to concerns that the dam was heading for collapse, threatening Albury-Wodonga and the entire Murray basin.
 Authorities denied any short-term threat.

-Traffic was banned from the spillway, and remedial work commenced involving, in part, the construction of a secondary earth wall behind the original to take the strain.
-Further upgrades to the dam at an estimated cost of A$60 million commenced in 2007 and were completed in 2013.
+Traffic was banned from the spillway, and remedial work began involving, in part, the construction of a secondary earth wall behind the original to take the strain.
+Further upgrades to the dam at an estimated cost of A$60 million began in 2007 and were completed in 2013.
 These works include the installation of an improved filter and drainage system on the junction between the concrete spillway and southern embankment, construction of a concrete buttress on the southern training wall, and possible modifications to improve the ability of the dam to manage extreme floods.

 Power station

 The Hume Power Station is a 58 MW hydro-electric power station installed in the dam wall, and is primarily used for peak-load generation.
 The station has an average annual output of 220 GWh.
-The power station comprises two 29 MW turbines and is operated by Meridian Energy.
+The power station has two 29 MW turbines and is operated by Meridian Energy.
 In October 2012, a high voltage transformer at the power station caught fire, requiring more than fifty fire fighters who worked into the long hours of the night to put the blaze out.

 The power station was completed in 1957, running two 25 MW turbines.
 In 2000, these turbines were each upgraded to 29 MW.